carlozamagni/flask-mvc-mongo/README.md

 flask-mvc-mongo
 ==============

-Skeleton for a new flask app based on mvc architecture backed by MongoDB
+Skeleton for a flask app based on mvc architecture and backed by MongoDB
 --------------

 test deploy: http://protected-waters-6322.herokuapp.com/